dilshankarunarathne/spring-boot-notes/README.md

 ### Proxies

 This is a very important concept in Spring.
-Much of the power of Spring comes
+Much of the power of Spring comes during operations,